-1 2 Teaching Assistant (GTA) is assigned to an instructor, the instructor will not be eligible for grader support.
-3 4 3) Gı rader Duties 5 3) O1 adel Dades 6 7 a) A grader assigned to an undergraduate course in the SPH may be a current graduate student or have earned a graduate degree in a relevant discipline; graders may not be enrolled in the degree 8 9 program in which the course they are supporting is offered.
-10 b) Graders may be assigned the following responsibilities: 11 12 i) Marking multiple choice, true/false, fill-in-the blank, and short-answer quizzes, exams or other assessments based on an instructor-provided answer key.
-Graders may assign the 13 total earned grade to such assessments; 14 15 16 ii) Preliminary review and marking of long-answer, essay, and research paper assessments.
-The instructor must review and complete the final marking of such assessments, and assign the grade; 17 18 iii) Data entry of exam/assessment scores for record keeping and calculation of final course grades.
-(Graders shall not enter course grades in Banweb); 19 20 iv) Clerical/administrative support such as scanning, copying, transcribing, and formatting of assessment instruments; 21 22 v) Distribution and collection of assessments.
-23 c) Graders may not be assigned instructional responsibilities such as: 24 i) Responding to online course discussion group postings; 25 ii) Preparation of instructional content; 26 27 iii) Responding to student email inquiries or requests for additional instruction; iv) Meeting with individual students or student groups to provide feedback on assessment of 28 29 course assignments or other forms of instruction; v) Routine maintenance and posting of course materials to online platforms (D2L); 30 vi) Exam proctoring; 31 vii) Having direct classroom and/or laboratory instructional responsibilities; or, 32 33 viii) Holding office hours for the purpose of personal contact with students.
-34 35 d) Graders shall be oriented to their responsibilities by the course instructor.
-36 37 4) Hi ring Protocols and Course Section Eligibility 38 a) When possible, the course instructor may identify and recommend to the Program Director 39 40 and the Associate Dean for Academic Affairs (AD/AA) student(s) who they believe are qualified to be a grader for a specific course.
-41 1 \ 42 43 b) Grader hiring decisions shall be made by the AD/AA.
-44 45 5) Gı rader Support Request Procedure 46 a) The instructor shall submit an enrollment projection for each course section they are teaching Page 140 of 221
+1 Teaching Assistant (GTA) is assigned to an instructor, the instructor will not be eligible for 2 3 grader support.
+4 3) Grader Duties 5 5) Grader Budes 6 a) A grader assigned to an undergraduate course in the SPH may be a current graduate student or 7 have earned a graduate degree in a relevant discipline; graders may not be enrolled in the degree 8 program in which the course they are supporting is offered.
+9 10 b) Graders may be assigned the following responsibilities: 11 i) Marking multiple choice, true/false, fill-in-the blank, and short-answer quizzes, exams or 12 other assessments based on an instructor-provided answer key.
+Graders may assign the 13 total earned grade to such assessments; ii) Preliminary review and marking of long-answer, essay, and research paper assessments. l4 l5 The instructor must review and complete the final marking of such assessments, and assign 16 the grade; 17 iii) Data entry of exam/assessment scores for record keeping and calculation of final course 18 grades.
+(Graders shall not enter course grades in Banweb); 19 iv) Clerical/administrative support such as scanning, copying, transcribing, and formatting of 20 assessment instruments; 21 v) Distribution and collection of assessments.
+21 22 23 24 25 26 23 c) Graders may not be assigned instructional responsibilities such as: 24 25 i) Responding to online course discussion group postings;ii) Preparation of instructional content; 23 26 ii) Responding to student email inquiries or requests for additional instruction; 2.7 iv) Meeting with individual students or student groups to provide feedback on assessment of 28 course assignments or other forms of instruction; 29 v) Routine maintenance and posting of course materials to online platforms (D2L); 30 vi) Exam proctoring; 31 vii) Having direct classroom and/or laboratory instructional responsibilities; or, 32 viii)Holding office hours for the purpose of personal contact with students.
+33 34 35 d) Graders shall be oriented to their responsibilities by the course instructor.
+36 4) Hiring Protocols and Course Section Eligibility 37 4) Thing I fotocols and Course Section Engionity 38 a) When possible, the course instructor may identify and recommend to the Program Director 39 and the Associate Dean for Academic Affairs (AD/AA) student(s) who they believe are 4 0 qualified to be a grader for a specific course.
+4 1 12 b) Grader hiring decisions shall be made by the AD/AA.
+13 14 5) Candon Sunna at Dagwest Dag andran 14 15 5) Grader Support Request Procedure 16 a) The instructor shall submit an enrollment projection for each course section they are teaching any are contained and are cont by no later than four weeks prior to the commencement of the term grader support is requested.

-- by no later than four weeks prior to the commencement of the term grader support is requested. - b) At the time the course section grader support request is submitted, the instructor shall submit a list of recommended or requested graders.
+b) At the time the course section grader support request is submitted, the instructor shall submita list of recommended or requested graders.